-Inside the ebook, look first for the year – 1883, in this example.
+Scroll through the PDF and look FIRST for the year – 1883, in this example.
 Remember!
 The document numbers are not unique.
 There is a #399 for every year included in this system.

 After double-checking the year, look for the record group associated with that HRS number.

 The year 1883 is on the 34th page (but the pages are NOT numbered) and the table points to RG 16 Series 1.

 Step 3.
 Go to the Baltimore City Archives website and submit a Research Appointment Request.

 Enter “RG 16, Series 1 – 1883, HRS #399” in the “Records to be Viewed” box.

 Step 4.
 When your appointment is confirmed, come to the BCA and see the document!